zyx/manual/DSP.md

 Analog-to-digital converters (ADCs) convert a digital value to an amplitude and hold it for a fraction of the sample time.
 A [reconstruction filter](https://en.wikipedia.org/wiki/Reconstruction_filter) is applied, producing a signal close to the original bandlimited signal.
-High-quality ADCs may include digital upsampling before reconstruction .
+High-quality ADCs may include digital upsampling before reconstruction.
 [Dithering](https://en.wikipedia.org/wiki/Dither) may be done but is mostly unnecessary for bit depths higher than 16.

 Of course, noise may also be introduced in each of these steps.